 The local’s May 10 membership meeting, held at the Cleveland Park Library, featured the election of the local steering committee.
-Newly elected to the steering committee were Ingrid Goldstrom and Kurt Stand, joining re-elected members Jose Gutierrez, the local co-chair, and incumbents Andy Feeney and Ross Templeton.
+Newly elected to the steering committee were Ingrid Goldstrom and Kurt Stand, joining re-elected members Jose Gutierrez, the local co-chair, and incumbent Andy Feeney.
 The following month’s meeting, on June 15 also at Cleveland Park, featured the assembly of a mailing to solicit local dues.

 DSA member and author Steve Early read from and spoke about his new book, Save Our Unions, at Busboys and Poets (the 14th and V location) on Monday, June 2.